 - Learn from recognised experts in the field, with extensive knowledge of groundwater hydrology, environmental geology and contaminated land management

-- Be trained in fieldwork techniques such as walk-over surveys combined with interpretation of remote sensing and aerial photography imagery
+- Be trained in fieldwork techniques such as walk-over surveys, sample collection and testing, use of GIS and interpretation of remote sensing

-- Learn the techniques for carrying out risk assessments on contaminated land
+- Learn about risk assessments approaches for contaminated land and water.

 - Complete a professional research project, in collaboration with industry partners